jessems/mute-politics-twitter/README.md

 ### Blocking Specific Types of Accounts in U.S. Politics

-*Note: Read How to import a block list of Twitter accounts for instructions on how to use the bellow lists.*
+Note: Read How to import a block list of Twitter Accounts](#how to-import-a-block-list-of-twitter-accounts) for instructions on how to use the below lists.

 If blocking all categories of accounts pertaining to U.S. Politics is too coarse, you can choose to block specific group of accounts only e.g. block U.S. Cabinet only.